syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 N> 3.
 Starting with v15.3.0.x, a new Visual Studio add-in "Syncfusion Reference Manager" for WPF, and Windows Forms platforms is included.
 Using this add-in, you can easily add the necessary reference assemblies to your projects in an automated way.
 Please refer to this [link](https://help.syncfusion.com/extension/syncfusion-reference-manager/overview) for more information.
 N> 4.
 Word to PDF conversion is supported in ASP.NET Core and Xamarin from 2018 Volume 1 release (v16.1.0.24) using SkiaSharp graphics library.
 N> 5.
 Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal applications.
 N> 6.
-Starting with v17.1.0.x, if you reference Syncfusion assemblies, you also have to add "Syncfusion.SkiaSharpHelper" assembly reference in your projects.
+Starting with v17.1.0.x, if you reference "Syncfusion.DocIORenderer", you also have to add "Syncfusion.SkiaSharpHelper" assembly reference in your projects to perform Word to PDF conversion.

 ## Converting Charts